frugalware/frugalware.gitlab.io/content/package/libutempter.md

 depends = "['glibc>=2.34']"
 reverse_depends = "['kpty']"
 +++
-Interface for terminal emulators such as screen and xterm to record user sessions to utmp and wtmp files{{< spoiler text="show files" >}}* /usr/include/utempter.h
+Interface for terminal emulators such as screen and xterm to record user sessions to utmp and wtmp files{{< files text="show files" >}}* /usr/include/utempter.h
 * /usr/lib/libutempter.so
 * /usr/lib/libutempter.so.0
 * /usr/lib/libutempter.so.1.2.1